-The decision for aspiring authors to secure alternative publishing paths usually comes after stepping down from the traditional route and embracing alternative publishing (such as hybrid publishing, partnership publishing or self-publishing, indie publishing).
-This often occurs after a string of rejections; an authors patience with the traditional process has wavered; or their personal publishing ambitions have changed.
+The decision for aspiring authors to secure alternative publishing paths usually comes after stepping down from the traditional route.
+Embracing alternative publishing (such as hybrid publishing, partnership publishing or self-publishing, indie publishing).
+This occurs after a string of rejections.
+An authors patience with the traditional process has wavered.
+Similarluy their personal publishing ambitions have changed.

-Independent publishing is a emerging middle ground for authors, and in many cases you can replace the experience you always dreamed of having, although you pay for it instead of being paid for it (at this stage of the publishing process).
+Independent publishing is an emerging middle ground for authors.
+Often you can replace the experience you always dreamed of having.
+Although you pay for it instead of getting paid for it (at this stage of the publishing process).
 However, when 100% of the publisher’s compensation starts to materialise in your bank account, you will see your hard work is not in vain.
 The comparison with a traditional publisher is 7-10% of net profit or a vanity publisher at 50% … both measly figures.

 Ultimately, deciding to self publish is a huge deal but it is the first step.
 At this point you work with a partner such as Pickawoowoo to ensure your book meets publishing standards and protocols.
-Thereafter you have some options if you still aspire to be traditionally published but only after you have established an author platform.
+You have options if you still aspire to be traditionally published, only after you have established an author platform.

 Shopping direct to publishers

-Pickawoowoo encourages authors with niche or non-commercial projects to approach publishers directly and bypassing agents (although some only accept the agent route).
+Pickawoowoo encourages authors with niche or non-commercial projects to approach publishers directly.
+Bypass agents (although some only accept the agent route).

-- Remember, showing you have an author platform is important.
+- Showing you have an author platform is important.

-- Try to align with a publishing house that is a good fit for your genre.
+- Align with a publishing house that is a good fit for your genre.